Alb-O/imp/docs/src/guides/flake-parts.md

 # Using with flake-parts

-The flake-parts module turns your directory structure into flake outputs.
-Point it at an outputs directory and files become attributes.
+The flake-parts module maps your directory structure to flake outputs.
+Point it at an outputs directory and files become attributes:

 ```nix
 {